en flag +1 214 306 68 37

 A case of microservices implementation

-Simply put, one of our customers needed a custom mobile retail application.
+Simply put, one of our clients needed a custom mobile retail application.
 The application had to log a user into their profile, take their order, and send email notifications (order confirmation, shipping updates, etc.).
 The innovative and very promising start-up initiative had already received very positive feedback from the business community.
 After first prototypes were released, several large companies were willing to introduce the application into their workflows.
 For us, this meant that we had to build the application fully equipped for smooth work under high loads and integrations with different internal systems of business users.

 First, I suggest we see how things would go with traditionally used monoliths.